vishesh2398/hacktoberfest-2018/CONTRIBUTING.md

 * Make sure you add your name to the correct letter section (alphabetically by first name)
 * Avoid making any whitespace changes or alterations to someone else's profile

+### Your name on the Vps

+* Add your name and description to the README.md using this example:

 ### A code sample

 * Fork the project.